yoursunny/NDNts-video/README.md

 * Playback statistics display.
 * Smaller code bundle delivered to browser.

+[NDNts homepage](https://yoursunny.com/p/NDNts/) has blog articles about experiments using this application.

 Build instructions:

 1. `npm install` or `pnpm install` to install dependencies.